dr0pd34d/dr0pd34d.github.io/_posts/2022-02-20-zero-point-red-team-operator.markdown

 - Post-Engagement & Reporting
 - Extending Cobalt Strike

+Personally I knew a bit more about active directory before I started the course but really enjoyed learning a bit more under the hood and **LOVED the opsec considerations** and to hunt for artifacts in the Splunk (now Kibana) instance.
+The content is provided on the Thinkific platform which allows to track your progress and **access even after the exam to the up to date content is provided**.

 ## Lab

 The lab is provided as a virtual environment through the provider [SnapLabs][snaplabs-overview].<br />